 - obtain, or assist third parties in obtaining access to them (except where expressly permitted in our agreements with you).

-- resell or redistribute our website, apps, platform or any service or functionality made available through one or more of them.
+- resell or redistribute our website, partner portal, apps or any service, information or functionality made available through one or more of them.

 - impersonate or attempt to impersonate us, another user, any other person or entity or be anyone who isn’t you.